travel photo book guide

-You came home from an amazing trip with 800 photos and zero energy to sort them.
-Here's how to turn travel photos into a printed book in minutes — AI handles the curation, layout, and grouping.
+I came home from a trip with 743 unsorted photos.
+Here's how to turn travel photos into a printed book in 15 minutes — AI handles curation, layout, and event grouping.

 TL;DR: You take 500-800 photos on a trip and do nothing with them.
 The sorting feels overwhelming, the motivation fades, and those photos sit in your camera roll forever.
 The fix: upload your trip photos to an Event Book, let AI group them by day and location, review what it chose, and print a dedicated book for that one trip.
 LifeCache is an AI-powered photo book app that automatically turns your phone photos into beautiful printed yearbooks and event books — including single-trip travel books.